- How to Calculate Income Tax on Salary with Example FY 2023-24

 According to the Income Tax Act of 1961, every salaried person must pay an amount from their salary as tax to the country.
 This amount of tax is called income tax.
 The law consists of many provisions and variations with subsections describing the details of tax payments, deductions, and computations.
 A lot of deductions under subsections 80C to 80U are available.
 After subtracting all the available tax-saving provisions and deductions, the final amount is paid to the government as the income tax on salary.

-How to Calculate Income Tax on Salary?
+How to Calculate Tax on Salary?

 Calculating income tax on salary in India involves several steps.
 Here's a simplified overview of the process: